 As students get older, teachers expect their writing to grow in both substance and in form.

-Fourth grade students who are preparing for middle school should write better sentences, paragraphs with clear ideas and a linear structure, and stories or essays that are informative and interesting.
 Identifying key details and learning how to describe the people and places they’re writing about are essential parts of this growth—and the best way to practice them is through the act of expository writing.

 Expository writing seeks to define, describe, or explain a topic—and it’s a clear and easy way for students to practice their writing skills and to get better at introducing and exploring a given subject.

-30 Fourth Grade Expository Writing Prompts
+30 Expository Writing Prompts 4th Grade

 - Describe how “changing classes” in middle school with different teachers and classrooms for each class will differ from the way you experience an average school day now.